RaulAlejandroSalas/Up-Tasks-Graphql-Backend/README.md

 # Up-Tasks-Graphql-Backend

-The Current Project is a implementation of the  Tasks Project Management System, developing using Spring Boot Framework and GraphQL, GraphQL is protocol agnostic, it means that you can use it with any protocol as long as you can send and retrieve a string.
+The Current Project is an implementation of Tasks Project Management System, developing using Spring Boot Framework and GraphQL, GraphQL is protocol agnostic, it means that you can use it with any protocol as long as you can send and retrieve a string.